felixsuwarno/Consumer-Lending-CicaPRIME-Credit-Risk-Portfolio-Analytics/README.md

 **2.2.
 Borrower Inactivity & Churn Risk**

 Which customers are likely to stop borrowing or become inactive after their initial loan?

-**Tables used**
-- customers — customer attributes
-- loans — loan timing and frequency

-**SQL Method**
-- The initial loan is defined as the earliest loan origination for each customer, ordered by origination date and loan ID.
-- **Order loans and set end date**: Assign a fixed portfolio end date (2025-12-31) and number each customer’s loans by origination date (and **loan_id** for ties) so we can consistently identify “first” and “second” loans.
-- **Isolate the first loan**: Keep only **loan_number** = 1 per customer to define the **first_loan_id** and **first_loan_date**, which anchors the customer’s borrowing start.
-- **Isolate the second loan**: Keep only **loan_number** = 2 per customer to capture the earliest “return borrowing” event (**second_loan_id**, **second_loan_date**) if it exists.
-- **Create the 180-day return window**: Join first and second loans and compute **daydate_180** = **first_loan_date** + 180 days to define the return window boundary.
-- **Apply an observability cutoff** (include_flag): Mark customers as included only if **daydate_180** is on or before 2025-12-31, so every included customer has a fully observable 180-day return window.
-- **Calculate inactivity score** :
-	- For customers who are not included the score is set to NULL
-	- For included customers who has no second loan, assign score = 1
-	- For included customers who has second loan which is within 180 days after the first loan, calculate score = days between loans ÷ 180
-	- For included customers who has second loan which is outside 180 days after the first loan, assign score = 1
-- **Output the modeling table** : Return one row per customer containing first/second loan timing, the 180-day window boundary, the include_flag, and the final inactive_score target for downstream Python work.

-**Python Method**
-- **Load the modeling table**: Read the SQL output (one row per borrowing customer) and keep only rows where inactive_score is not null so the target is fully observable.
-- **Validate the target**: Convert inactive_score to numeric and keep only valid values so summaries and plots do not break or misread the target.
-- **Measure portfolio-level full inactivity**: Compute the share of observable customers with inactive_score = 1.00 to quantify customers who did not return within 180 days.
-- **Summarize return timing distribution**: Describe and plot the distribution of inactive_score to separate the “fully inactive” mass at 1.00 from the return-timing spread among customers who came back within 180 days.
-- **Create outcome buckets for communication**: Bucket customers into Low/Medium/High groups using fixed thresholds on inactive_score so results are easy to explain and compare across segments.

 <br>